 Conversation meets Keywords

-With the use of virtual assistants on the rise – Siri, Google Now, Cortana – search is more conversational than ever.
+With the exploding use of virtual assistants – Alexa, Siri, Google Assistant, Cortana – search is more conversational than ever.
 Organizations will be asked to step fully into their target personas’ shoes and explore how their ideal prospects might ask for advice, research verbally, or search vocally on the fly.

 This new layer of search complexity requires organizations and inbound marketing agency partners to optimize content for spoken language queries, which are often very different than typed searches.
 This expansion of long-tail keywords will reward sites that optimize for colloquial content.